emilpriver/SQL-assignment-from-school/README.md

-# SQL Assgnment from School
+# SQL Assignment from School

 Got an task form school where the task was that i needed to write som SQL functions.